 If your rug is wet then don’t put it away.
 This might sound like the most obvious thing to say but be honest have you ever thought to yourself ‘that’s almost dry, it’ll be okay’?
 I know that I certainly have, only to find mold on it when I come to use it again.
 I know it can look unsightly to have rugs hanging up but in the long run, it’s better for the rug to make sure it’s dry.

 There’s no right or wrong way to store rugs, except to say they should be dry first!
 Everybody has a different solution for storing rugs but there are plenty of ‘off the shelf’ options.

 - Rug rack – Either free-standing or wall hanging these can store multiple rugs out of the way while also allowing easy access to them when needed.

 - Storage bag or box – Storage bags and boxes are pretty much the same thing except the bag has a softer exterior while the box has a more rigid surrounding.
 These are designed to store a number of folded rugs.

-- Vacuum bag – This option is my favourite, and I always us it to store my winter rugs in the summer and summer rugs in the winter.
-Put each rug is a separate a bag and then use a vacuum to remove all of the air.
+- Vacuum bag – This option is my favorite, and I always use it to store my winter rugs in the summer and summer rugs in the winter.
+Put each rug in separate a bag and then use a vacuum to remove all of the air.
 This has the double benefit of protecting the rugs from moths while removing the air shrinks the bags down and makes them even easier to store.

-When I had my first horse I was baffled by some of the names of various parts of the rug, things like ‘fillet string’ always made my laugh.
-Trouble was I didn’t want to look silly so didn’t ask what it was, which is why I thought it would helpful to explain some of the more unusual rug terminology.
+When I had my first horse I was baffled by some of the names of various parts of the rug, things like ‘fillet string’ always made me laugh.
+The trouble was I didn’t want to look silly so didn’t ask what it was, which is why I thought it would help to explain some of the more unusual rug terminologies.